Where Some Ideas Are Stranger Than Others...

 Then something curious happened.
 However offputting early steampunk could be and you didn't have to be bourgeois to be put off by it certain core ideas struck cords heard far beyond those original disaffected writers.
 The sound stretched beyond white men, beyond "white" north america, beyond europe.
 The nostalgia for a past where white meant might and right was real, but it could not stifle the power of imagining an alternate past, which is really a way of imagining an alternate future.
 The original analogy drawn in early steampunk between loss of control of the machine and loss of control of oppressed peoples was clear.
 It also resonated with the problem of current technology, which is being designed and redesigned specifically to disempower and deskill the people using it.
 Within a steampunk framework, it is much harder to pretend that "the technology" is doing this all by itself, because "artificial intelligence" can't be used as an updated wizard's curtain.

-Yet, there is nothing about aesthetic so far.
+Yet, I have said next to nothing about aesthetic so far.
 Nothing about the role of leather, brass, and polished wood.
 No snark about goths discovering the colour brown or renegade SCA members fiercely reclaiming "anachronism" to punk the proceedings.
 No indeed.
 This came a bit later on, from what I can tell, although it has proliferated even faster than steampunk storytelling for many good reasons, like affordability and accessibility.
 My first sense of it came in part through gorgeously illustrated steampunk anthologies (not just the Vandermeers').
 It wasn't just the novelty of pictures in "adult" books either.
 These pictures were intense and elaborate, well worth spending some time to look at, and usually were accompanied by smaller illustrations integrated in the text, elaborate drop caps and so on.
 They were something different again from what one of my favourite artists, Edward Gorey, created according to his own vaguely victorian/edwardian sensibility.

 Part of the draw of the steampunk aesthetic is I think, the tactility of the materials involved, as well as their different appearance and connotations.
 In his latest book, The Utopia of Rules: On Technology, Stupidity, and the Secret Joys of Bureaucracy, David Graeber briefly discusses the stripped-down, bland appearance of early video games which seems to dictate the modern design aesthetic in workplaces and homes.
 He wasn't discussing steampunk, but he has put his finger on (no pun intended) a key element of the development of the steampunk aesthetic.
 So much of what any of us see from day to day is boring.
 The argument from "naturalness" is a red herring.
 Anybody who genuinely thinks brass is natural should really stop and rectify that misconception right away.
 Doron Swade in The Difference Engine, his account of Charles Babbage's life and the project to build a modern replica of Difference Engine No. 2, noted the importance of the machine's parts being shiny wherever they were visible.
 People perceived such highly polished parts more positively, and we humans do seem to have an inherent appreciation for shiny yellow-red colours and/or smooth, polished surfaces.
 But more than this, the eventual machine was interesting to look at.
 People couldn't see everything about how it worked, but could appreciate its intricacy nonetheless, and were intrigued by the sounds it made as it worked.
 What victorian machines had going for them, whether or not somebody off the street could understand them, was that they were interesting to look at and hear.
 Often there was an obvious place for an operator or a spectator to touch and operate the machine.
 Compared to their modern counterparts, they seem almost garish with their fancy fittings, high polishes, and carefully proportioned segments.
 How ironic these latter features came primarily from accident.